AdobeDocs/workfront.nl-NL/help/quicksilver/manage-work/projects/manage-projects/understand-project-overview-area.md

 <p>(NOTE: some information in here is duplicated in Edit projects.
 If you need to update one of the fields in this area, do it in both places.)</p>
 -->

 U kunt de informatie van een project bekijken of uitgeven door tot het gebied van het Overzicht van de sectie van de Details van het Project toegang te hebben.
 Er is een beperkt aantal velden dat u in dit gebied kunt weergeven of bewerken.
-Voor informatie over het bewerken van alle informatie voor een project raadpleegt u [Projecten bewerken](../../../manage-work/projects/manage-projects/edit-projects.md).
+Zie voor informatie over het bewerken van alle informatie voor een project [Projecten bewerken](../../../manage-work/projects/manage-projects/edit-projects.md).

 ## Toegangsvereisten